SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 You need to have the core of an [Elemental Spirit](/list/monsters-elemental) and spend a Treasure in arcane materials.
 Roll on the binding table in the elemental's description.
 You also gain a Spell Dice.
 </details>

+In any case, if you have taken a deadly risk for one of your beliefs, you can either remove one of your Traumas, gain a new Skill related to your risky action or obtain a new Follower.

 </details>

 ---